AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Showing that we already are seeing some improvements sequentially compared to the second quarter of 2017, in Q3, adjusted EBITDA margins in the U.S. remain exactly flat with Q2 despite a $61.7 million decrease in revenues, indicating that we did a better job adjusting our expenses to our revenues in Q3 than was the case in Q2.
 We also expect that margins will continue to rise in the fourth quarter of 2017 as our revenues rise and as we still tightly manage our costs.

 Item six.
 To strengthen our liquidity position and to put us in a position to delever, in August, we told you that we turned on a dime and had reduced our CapEx plan for 2017 and 2018 by some $200 million.
 Those savings, in fact, have been realized in our budgeting.
 In addition, we told you that we had identified some $400 million of non-strategic assets that we could sell over the course of two years to generate cash.
-Within the first six weeks after that announcement, we consummated, as you know, four transactions that brought in more than $235 million and we did so profitably.
+Within the first six weeks after that announcement, we consummated, as you know, four transactions that brought in more than $235 million, and we did so profitably.
 By the August 2018 first anniversary of having given you that information, I wouldn't be surprised if we haven't already realized the monetization of some $350 million of that original $400 million two-year target.

 Item seven.
 As we look to balance our capital allocation in the face of what we believe is a significantly under-valued stock, in August, our board authorized a $100 million share buy-back over two years.
 As of Friday, we have already bought just more than $30 million of AMC stock at an average price of $14.68.
 We will continue to invest in high-return strategic initiatives, move to delever, while prudently continuing share repurchases given the value opportunity inherent in AMC stock at the moment.